telekom-security/tpotce/README.md

 If you want to use a wifi card as primary NIC for T-Pot, please remind that not all network interface drivers support all wireless cards.
 E.g. in VirtualBox, you then have to choose the *"MT SERVER"* model of the NIC.

-Lastly, mount the `tpotce.iso` ISO to the VM and continue with the installation.<br>
+Lastly, mount the `tpot.iso` ISO to the VM and continue with the installation.<br>

 You can now jump [here](#firstrun).